How to Pray to Jesus (5 Quick Tips for Beginners in Faith)

 5 Quick Tips on How to Pray to Jesus

 1. First off, who do we address our prayers to?
-Our heavenly Father, or Jesus?
+Our heavenly Father, or Jesus Christ?

-Many new and long-time Christians have raised this question: “Do we pray to Jesus?
+Many new and long-time Christians have raised this question: “Do we pray to Christ?
 Or to our heavenly Father?”.
 That’s a great question!

-Moreover, Jesus himself instructs us to direct our prayers to the Father.
+Moreover, the Son of God himself instructs us to direct our prayers to the Father.

 “But when you pray, go into your room, close the door and pray to your Father, who is unseen.
 Then your Father, who sees what is done in secret, will reward you.”Matthew 6:6